ismawno/cpp-kit/README.md

-# vector-view
+# container-view

-vector-view is a simple, single-header C++ library that implements a templated class compatible with `std::vector`.
+container-view is a simple, single-header C++ library that implements a templated class compatible with `std::vector`.
 It enables modification of the contents of a `std::vector` while preventing the user from altering its size or any other properties.
 This functionality is particularly useful when limiting the reach of a non-const getter of a `std::vector`.

 ## Features